Teaching Guidelines for Making Courses Accessible

 Accessible Design: UDL for your Emerson Course

-In this 4 week course, you’ll work with the Instructional Technology Group and a group of your colleagues to redesign a course using principles of Universal Design for Learning (UDL), with a focus on digital accessibility.
+In this 4-week experience, you’ll work with the Instructional Technology Group and a group of your colleagues to build a new course or redesign an existing course using principles of Universal Design for Learning (UDL), with a focus on digital accessibility.
+After the four weeks, you will be required to have a fully-built course that will then be reviewed and remediated by ITG.

-Following the 4 weeks of workshopping your course, the ITG design team will conduct an accessibility sweep of your course, ensuring all videos and PDFs are accessible.
-We will also perform a detailed course review for common pitfalls and areas to improve.
-This will kickstart your course for a smooth student experience, but we’ll also provide you with the tools and training to maintain peak accessibility.
+The ITG design team will conduct an accessibility sweep of your course, checking all videos and PDFs for accessibility and remediating as needed.
+We will also review your course for common pitfalls and areas to improve.
+This will kickstart your course for a smooth student experience, but we’ll also provide you with the tools to maintain peak accessibility.

 Upcoming sessions: